choudharyNeera/toDoList/README.md

 # Blog Management
  Well developed website to manage your day routine.
 Custom routes.
 You can divide your to do list into sections by simply putting a slash (“/”) and title.
 This will create another to do list with mentioned title.
 It contains a checklist.
 Item will be deleted once you checked the item.
-It usea  mongoose db to store lists and list items.
+It uses mongoose db to store lists and list items.

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.